Southeast Visual Ensemble

 - Fall 2007 - Pell City High School Winter Guard is renamed Panteras Winter Guard.

-- Fall 2009 - Panteras Winter Guard becomes an independent organization and enters into the Independent Regional A Division of the Southeastern Color Guard Circuit under the name Panteras Independent Performance Ensemble . *
+- Fall 2009 - Panteras Winter Guard leaves Pell City High School and becomes an independent organization.
+They also enter into the Independent Regional A Division of the Southeastern Color Guard Circuit (SCGC) under the name Panteras Independent Performance Ensemble .

 - Spring 2010 - SCGC Independent Regional A Class Silver Medalists.

 - Fall 2010 - Panteras Independent Performance Ensemble moves into the Independent A Division of SCGC.